 During his tenure Go-Ahead London has effectively doubled in size and operates about a quarter of the capital's regulated bus network.
 He has worked in public transport for 45 years and has seen significant success in sustainability - with Go-Ahead London being the first bus operator in the UK to open an electric bus garage in 2016.
 In 2019, this project won the Energy Globe award (dubbed 'Nature's Nobel Prize').
 He is a Member of the Chartered Institute of Logistics and Transport and holds an MA in Transport Planning and Management.

 Patrick oversees UK rail strategy for the group, alongside his role as Chief Executive Officer of Govia Thameslink Railway (GTR), Britain’s largest rail network.

 He was born and educated in the Netherlands, starting his career in the Rotterdam Police Force and rising to senior officer level.
 He first came to the UK in 2003 as Managing Director of Merseyrail and has previously been the Managing Director of London Midland trains.

 GTR comprises Thameslink, Southern, Great Northern and Gatwick Express services in the south-east of England, accounting for nearly 350 million passenger journeys annually.

-Claire joined Go-Ahead’s Board in August 2019, and became Non-Executive Chair in October 2019.
+Clare joined Go-Ahead’s Board in August 2019, and became Non-Executive Chair in October 2019.
 She has extensive board experience across a range of sectors, including safety critical businesses in rail, aviation and healthcare.